Matthew-Dove/ContainerExpressions/README.md

 ## 12.0.1

 * Added protections to the `SmartEnum<T>` container, when interacting on a default `EnumRange<T>` collection; making it safe to use even when not initialized.

+## 12.1.0

+* Removed default types being added in `Instance`'s static ctor, leaving the allocations up to the user in program start up.